 With the shed finished just before winter, we will be taking a break from construction to work on other projects until spring.
 At that time we will start this last step of the den remodel.
 We will raise the floor to match the new stem wall and the rest of the house, add the partition to separate it from the master bedroom closet and add the laundry and bar.
+Meanwhile, we found some nice laminate flooring at the Habitat for Humanity outlet that we really liked for the den and purchased it to be stored until ready for it.

 . . .
 Another (Shorter) Long Pause . . .